Collecting and maintaining contact details

 What is needed

-HESA strongly recommends thata you undertake a minimum of two dedicated activities to encourage your students/graduates to update their contact details before the survey takes place.
-Good practice suggests that graduates should be contacted by email at around 5/6 months and again at 12/13 months.
+HESA strongly recommends that you undertake a minimum of two dedicated activities to encourage your students/graduates to update their contact details before the survey takes place.
+Good practice suggests that graduates should be contacted by email at around 5/6 months after graduation / completion of the course, and again at 12/13 months.

 If you collect contact details at (re-)enrolment/(re-)registration, it would also be beneficial to conduct an activity in the student’s final weeks of teaching to ask them to check their details.